 Filter by color in Google Sheets: Learn how

 Google Sheets is one of the most intuitive and collaborative spreadsheet applications out there.
-Unfortunately, it does come with some limitations.
-For example, there is no built-in functionality with which you can filter by color in Google Sheets.
+Late March, its functionalities expanded even more by releasing a new feature: sort and filter cells by text or fill color.
+Unfortunately, Google Sheets’ connectivity and filter options do come with some limitations.
+For example, there is no built-in functionality with which you can filter by color between Google Sheets.
 For that reason, Sheetgo created the feature and therefore enables the possibility to filter data, solely based on the cell color, from one spreadsheet to the other.
 Learn how to filter by color by following the simple steps below.

 Let’s get you started